Catskill909/chatroom/README.md

 - Audio file upload and streaming playback in chat (with metadata, cover art, and progress bar)
 - Custom avatar upload and management for each user
 - Image sharing in chat messages with click-to-enlarge modal
-- Rich link previews for URLs shared in chat (supports most websites including YouTube, Twitter, and news sites)
+- Rich link previews for URLs shared in chat (supports most websites including YouTube etc.)
 - User list with avatars and online status
 - Audio notification settings (enable/disable sounds)
 - Responsive UI with shadcn-ui and Tailwind CSS